alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 This site is nearly 12 years old, and it'd be nice for that to be reflected in the visual record.

 I dove into the Wayback Machine to backfill the old screenshots.
-My site isn't indexed that often -- 148 captures since April 2013 -- but I can fill in some of the gaps that way.
+My site isn't indexed that often -- on average about once a month -- but I can fill in some of the gaps this way.
 First I used [the CDX Server API][cdx] to get a list of captures, then I [used Playwright] to take screenshots.
-I had to adjust the timeouts to make sure everything loaded correctly, but I got there, and I got a hundred or so historical screenshots.
+I had to adjust the timeouts to make sure everything loaded correctly, but I got them all to work eventually, and I got a hundred or so historical screenshots.

-One thing I was surprised by was how many issues I found.
+I was surprised by was how many issues I found.
 There were 116 captures of [my book tracker], and of those 13 were clearly broken -- the CSS or images hadn't been saved, and so the page was unstyled or had gaps where the images were meant to go.

 A further 7 were broken in subtle ways, where the HTML and CSS didn't match.